 Each person who applies for admission to a Texas public college or university is classified as a Texas resident, a non-resident, or a foreign (international) student, which determines whether they pay non-resident or in-state tuition rates.
-In general, one cannot become a resident solely by going to school in Texas.
+In general, one cannot become a resident solely by attending school in Texas.
 Detailed information about establishing Texas residency is available at https://admissions.utexas.edu/residency.
 Questions about establishing Texas residency should be directed to the Graduate and International Admissions Center (residency@austin.utexas.edu; 512-475-7391).
-Please notify the GAPCs and, if you are the recipient of a fellowship, the Endowment and Fellowship Specialist of any change in your residency status.
+Students should notify their Graduate Coordinator and, if the recipients of a fellowship, the Endowment and Fellowship Specialist, of any change in their residency status.